npip99/Monereum/README.md

 ## Interacting with the MNR contract

-### Encrypting a coin
+### Creating a coin

-If you wish to create a coin sending an amount `b` to a public key `(A, B)`, then you must first choose a random scalar `r`.
+If you wish to create a coin sending an amount `k` to a public key `(A, B)`, then you must first choose a random scalar `r`.
 Then, you calculate the following:

 ```
-Src = rG = R
+Src = r*hashP(B) = R
+Secret = hash(rA)
-Dest = hash(rA)G + B
+Dest = Secret*G + B
-Commitment = hash^2(s)G + bH
+Commitment = hash(Secret)*G + k*H
-CommitmentAmount = (hash^3(s) + b) mod q
+CommitmentAmount = (hash(hash(Secret)) + k) mod q
 return (Src, Dest, Commitment, CommitmentAmount)
 ```

-In this case, `hash^n(x)` means hash called iteratively on itself `n` times.
+In this case, `hashP` is a hash function that maps to ECC Points rather than integers.
+This is done so that the same view key can be used for all of a wallet's public addresses (Which have unique `B`s).
+Additionally, you see that Commitment and CommitmentAmount can be deduced from the shared secret, using something akin to a block cipher (But rather a shared PRNG).

-Note: If `r` is not very random or is publicly revealed, then anyone may view the coin's owner and generate the receipt.
+Note: If `r` is not very random or is publicly revealed, then anyone may view the coin's owner and generate the receipt (Since at that point everyone knows just as much as the sender).
 However, it remains that no one can spend it (Of course, as otherwise the sender could spend it).
-The receiver does not have to worry about this, since spending the coin will cause it to be anonymized with other coins in a ring signature.
-This also obscures the sender from knowing when a coin is spent, which is important for maintaining anonymity.
+The receiver does not have to worry about this, since spending the coin will cause it to be anonymized with other coins in a transaction ring.
+This also obscures the sender from knowing when a sent coin is spent, which is important for maintaining anonymity.

 ### Decrypting a coin

-Say you own the private key `(a, b)` for the public `(A, B)`, and have a coin `(Src, Dest, Commitment, CommitmentAmount)` that was sent to you.
+Say you own the private key `(a, b)` for the public `(A, B)`, and have a coin `(Src, Dest, Commitment, CommitmentAmount)` that was potentially sent to you.
 Then you can retrieve the private key, coin amount, and pedersen blinding factor for that coin by executing the following:

 ```
 s = hash(aR)